GreyEntityl/GreyEntityl/README.md

 - 👋 Hi, I’m @GreyEntityl
 - 👀 I’m interested in devlopment of Bioting
 - 🌱 I’m currently learning API discord
-- 💞️ I’m looking to collaborate on Biotinf
+- 💞️ I’m looking to collaborate on Bioting

 <!---
 GreyEntityl/GreyEntityl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.